US airlines cancel flights, hotels book up before hurricane

 “If you cancel a day or two’s flights, it may take some people days to get to where they want to go,” he said.

-JetBlue Airways Corp (JBLU.O) said it cancelled more than a 1,000 flights through Wednesday morning.
-Delta Airlines Inc (DAL.N) said it cancelled 180 flights Sunday and that it expects cancelled flights Monday to be in the hundreds.
+JetBlue Airways Corp said it canceled more than a 1,000 flights through Wednesday morning.
+Delta Airlines Inc said it canceled 180 flights Sunday and that it expects canceled flights Monday to be in the hundreds.

-Reuters was not able to obtain estimates for flight cancellations for United Continental Holdings Inc (UAL.N).
+Reuters was not able to obtain estimates for flight cancellations for United Continental Holdings Inc.

-Meanwhile the reservation desks at Starwood Hotels & Resorts Worldwide Inc HOT.N, which operates hotels such as Westin, Sheraton and Marriott International Inc MAR.N hotel groups said they had a busy day.
+Meanwhile the reservation desks at Starwood Hotels & Resorts Worldwide Inc, which operates hotels such as Westin, Sheraton and Marriott International Inc hotel groups said they had a busy day.

 “I’ve had a lot of calls about New York properties today, a lot of people who are cancelling, a lot of people who come here because we have generators,” a Starwood reservations employee said.